Fact check: Far right claim media inflating size of protests – DW – 01/22/2024

 DW fact check: False

-According to the ad, participants had to be between 18-and-35 years of age and would be paid €60 ($65) for their time.
+According to the ad, participants had to be between 18 and 35 years old and would be paid €60 ($65) for their time.

 It added that extras didn't have to memorize anything because it's "more about the effect in the background, so that the actual demonstration looks a bit fuller."